nspin/hs-arm/README.md

-# hs-arm-mras
+# hs-arm

-Arm has released a [MRAS (machine-readable architecture specification) for Arm v8.3](https://developer.arm.com/products/architecture/a-profile/exploration-tools) to the public.
+Arm has released a [MRAS (machine-readable architecture specification) for ARMv8.3-A](https://developer.arm.com/products/architecture/a-profile/exploration-tools) to the public.

-This repository contains an in-progress implementation of ARM ASL (architecture specification language) and collection of Haskell libraries programs whose ultimate output is a set of Haskell expressions containing the information in the MRAS.
+This repository contains an in-progress library for (dis)assembling and analyzing ARMv8.3-A code, in-progress implementation of ARM ASL (architecture specification language) and collection of Haskell libraries programs whose ultimate output is a set of Haskell expressions containing the information in the MRAS.

 ## Structure

 This code generation process is complex, but [nix](https://nixos.org/nix/) makes it manageable.
 The entire process is described in `./default.nix`. `./nix-results` contains some up-to-date nix output for perusal.

 - **`asl`**: Library for parsing and interpreting ARM ASL (Architecture Specification Language).
+- **`harm`**:
+    - **`harm-types`**: Types describing ARM operands.
+    - **`harm-tables-gen`**: Program whose input is the MRAS and a Haskell file containing logic written in an EDSL describing the (dis)assembly and parsing of each instruction encoding, and whose output is the tables needed to (dis)assemble and parse ARM code and assembly.
+    - **`harm-tables`**: The output of `harm-tables-gen`.
+    - **`harm`**: An interface to `harm-tables`, along with various other analysis utilities.
+- **`arm-mras`**:
     - **`arm-mras-dtd-gen-utils`**: Program whose input is the MRAS, and whose output is a Haskell library containing types corresponding to the types found in the MRAS DTD's.
     - **`arm-mras-types`**: Library containing types for describing the information contained in the MRAS.
     - **`arm-mras-parse`**: Library for parsing XML files into the MRAS types, using the DTD's.
     - **`arm-mras-values-gen`**: Program whose input is the MRAS, and whose output is part of a Haskell library containing values of the types found in `arm-mras-types`.
     - **`arm-mras-values`**: Library containing expressions of the types found in `types`.
 Includes the output of `values-gen`.
     - **`arm-mras`**: Library exporting modules from `arm-mras-types` and `arm-mras-values`, along with some useful functions for using the specification.

 # Example